 Renaissance in Italy

 - Italy is the cradle of the Latin language and ancient civilization.

 - The city states in Italy like Venice and Florence patronized literature and art.

-- Later, the Renaissance spread to other parts of Europe and reached its peak in the 16th century.
+- This movement then spread to elsewhere in Europe and reached its zenith in the 16th century.

 Revival of Classical Literature

-- The most significant contribution of the Renaissance was the revival and learning of ancient Greek and Latin literature.
+- The most significant contribution of the Renaissance was the resurrection and studying of ancient Latin and Greek literature.

-- The pioneer in this effort was Petrarch (1304 –1374), who collected and compiled the works of Platoand Aristotle.
+- The pioneering scholar was Petrarch (1304 –1374).
+He collected and compiled the works of Aristotle and Plato.

-- His disciple Boccaccio had also stimulated the classical learning.
+- His student Boccaccio also promoted classical learning.

 - Many Greek scholars who came from Constantinople spread the ancient Greek literature in Florence.